 Attendance is the physical presence and active learning participation of a student in the class / laboratory / field work etc., Every faculty member facilitating a course will maintain a record of students attendance and their learning participation till the last instruction day in the semester.
-The percentage of attendance calculated up to this point subject wise will be indicated in grade sheet by a code letter as in Table 13.
+The percentage of attendance calculated up to this point subject wise will be indicated in grade sheet by a code letter as in Table 12.

-Table 13 - Letter Grade for Attendance Performance
+Table 12 - Letter Grade for Attendance Performance

 Attendance Rounded to Letter Code

 95 % and above H+

 85 to 94 % Н

-75 to 84 % M
+75 to 84 % М

 Below 75 % L

-- 17.2 For the Co-curricular activities such as National Cadet Corps (NCC) / National Service Scheme (NSS) / NSO / YRC/ CSR a Completed / not Completed grading will appear in the mark sheet.
-Every student who has opted for the above courses, shall put in a minimum of 75% attendance in the training and attend the camp compulsorily.
-A Completed grade in the above co-curricular activities is compulsory for the award of degree. - 17.3 The grades O, A+, A, B+, B, C obtained for the one credit course shall figure in the Mark sheet under the title 'Value Added Courses'.
+17.2 The grades O, A+, A, B+, B, C obtained for the one credit course shall figure in the Mark sheet under the title 'Value Added Courses'.
 The Courses for which the grades are U, SA will not figure in the mark sheet.

-17.4 Semester Grade Point Average (SGPA)
+17.3 Semester Grade Point Average (SGPA)